noambavli/ScheduleGenerator/README.md

   Of course, I don’t mind using it, but I think it’s better to be explicit and not rely on using namespace std
   <br>
 #### i have used the template print func even tho less efficient cause i think its pretty and the ui is basically for testing and in real
-  server-clinet environment i'ts not gonna print anything anyway.
+  server-clinet environment i'ts not gonna print anything anyway (the server, just gonna send the data to the client and the client print and visualize).
 <br>
 <br>
 This is a cool, smart schedule generator, specifically designed for schools and universities.
-The user provides teacher-class pairs, number of days (of the "week"), and the number of hours for each day (and ofc you can specify block times), and more preferences. the generator creates an smart schedule.
+The user provides teacher-class pairs, number of days (of the "week"), and the number of hours for each day (and ofc you can specify blocked times), and more preferences. the generator creates an smart schedule.
 <br>
 <br>